GoogleChromeLabs/lighthousebot/README.md

-# Lighthouse Bot
+# Lighthouse Bot (deprecated)

+**Update:** LighthouseBot has been deprecated and we now recommend using the official [Lighthouse CI](https://github.com/GoogleChrome/lighthouse-ci) project to automate running Lighthouse for every commit, view the changes, and prevent regressions

+## Historical README below

-This repo contains the frontend and backend for running Lighthouse in CI and integration with Github Pull Requests.
+This repo contained the frontend and backend for running Lighthouse in CI and integration with Github Pull Requests.
 An example web service is hosted for demo purposes.

-**Note**: This repo was previously named "lighthouse-ci".

 ## Auditing GitHub Pull Requests